Manufacturing Logistics Software & Management Solutions

 Business Benefits of FactoryLogix Logistics

 A quality, efficient manufacturing process requires raw materials to arrive at the right location at the right time.
-FactoryLogix monitors and reacts automatically to materials demand from the lines, manages line changeover, assures proper setups, and provides ERP unprecedented visibility to quantities factory-wide.
+FactoryLogix monitors and reacts automatically to materials demand from the lines, manages line changeover, assures proper setups, and provides ERP unprecedented visibility to quantities factory-wide, for the most effective materials management and material requirements planning (MRP).

 Screen Shot Gallery